NULL-US3R/VMT/README.md

-Vector MAtrix and Tensor header and library for c
+(WIP) Vector MAtrix and Tensor header and library for c